hghezzi/Science-Around-the-Board/README.md

 * **theme**: 4 different themes must be provided for each module, corresponding to each of the 4 sides of the board (e.g. Sample Prep).
 This is a subtopic of ‘module’, meaning that each 'module' should have 4 unique themes.
 * **subtheme**: 2 subthemes  must be provided for each ‘theme’ (e.g. 'Quality Control' and 'Sample Prep').
 * **type**: One of the following options: property, core, milestone, pre, post, confidence.
 Each option corresponds to a tile type in the game (property, core, milestone) or the pre-survey, post-survey, and confidence sliders.
 You must provide at least one question for each tile in the game.
+* **imageFile**: Name of image, including its extension, used in the question of this row.
+The same image can be used in multiple questions and must be uploaded at the beginning of the game.

 To ensure diversity in the questions asked to different players, I always design >10 questions for each subtheme.